apache/mynewt-site/docs/newt/newt_operation.md

 those APIs (i.e. pkg.req_api: hw-hal-impl).

 - Reads and validates the configuration setting definitions and values from the package `syscfg.yml` files.
-It generates a `syscfg.h` header file that packages include in the source files inorder to access the settings.
+It generates a `syscfg.h` header file that packages include in the source files in order to access the settings.
 It also generates a system initialization function to initialize the packages.
 See [System Configuration And Initialization](/os/modules/sysinitconfig/sysinitconfig.md) for more information.

-In order to properly resolve all dependencies in the build system, newt recursively processes the package dependencies until there are no new dependencies or features (because features can add dependencies.)
+In order to properly resolve all dependencies in the build system, newt recursively processes the package dependencies until there are no new dependencies.
 And it builds a big list of all the packages that need to be build.

 Newt then goes through this package list, and builds every package into